-Some time ago, you or a previous manager signed up for vending machine services at your property.
+You or a previous manager signed up for vending machine services at your property some time ago.
 Things were great for a while, and your staff, customers, or residents had a convenient way to purchase drinks and snacks.

 But at some point, the vending company stopped servicing the machine.
 It sat empty for a few days, then a week, and eventually months.

 Although rare, vending machines are sometimes abandoned at a location.
+The user or service provider may have had the bandwidth to put the cheap vending machine for sale.
 The usual reason is because the company went out of business.
 That doesn't, however, mean that your property is a storage facility.

-So what do you do?As a vending management company, we come across this issue every now and then.
-Fortunately for our customers, they don't have to deal with the problem.
+So what do you do?As a vending management company, we encounter this issue occasionally.
+Fortunately, our customers don't have to deal with the problem.
 We handle it for them, and here are the steps we take when faced with an abandoned vending machine.

 How To Remove An Abandoned Vending Machine From Your Property